The costs of quality and of developing your management system.

-We can provide our customers with valuable information with regards to funding for management system.
-Substantial grants are available to companies which meet the criteria.
+We can provide our customers with valuable information with regards to funding for a management system.
+Substantial grants are available to companies who meet the scheme’s criteria.

-Worksafe provide small business grants for attending safety training.
-The grant is only small ($500) and a one off, but every little helps.
+SafeWork NSW provide business grants for attending safety training.
+The grant is only small (currently $500) and a one off, but every little helps.

 A good Management Systems consultant doesn’t just concentrate on conformance to the standard, but can also provide efficiency savings and risk mitigation by identifying improvement opportunities.
-Questions like ‘why do you do that’ often prompt answers like ‘because that’s what I was told to do’ and we often uncover redundant or inefficient processes in companies of any size.
+Questions like ‘why do you do that’ often prompt answers like ‘because that’s what I was told to do’ and we often uncover redundant or inefficient processes in companies of all sizes.